Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Discussion

 \subsection{AI for PDEs}

-Using the AI to solve PDEs has a been studied for a decades, why AI can be applied to the PDEs described problems successfully?
-Our work demonstrates that when adopting FEM and FDM to solve PDES numerically, it basically is equivalent to using deep neural network to do so.
-From this point of view, we think that our work provide theoretical foundation for applying AI to solving PDEs.
+Though it has been studied for decades to use AI to solve PDEs, it remains unclear why AI can be applied to the PDEs described problems successfully.
+Our work demonstrates that when adopting FDM (along with FEM) to solve PDEs numerically, it is basically equivalent to using DNN to do so.
+In this sense, our work provides a theoretical foundation for applying AI to solve PDEs.

-Recently, some researchers make great success in applying AI to solve PDEs.
-For example, Han et al have used deep learning to solve high-dimensional PDEs\cite{WeinanPNAS2018}, including solving Hamilton - Jacobi -Bellman equation for control.
-They also applied DNN to solve many-electron schr\"{o}dinger equation\cite{HanJCP2019}.
-More recently, Pfau et al have developed a new neural network architecture, names FermiNet, to modeling the quantum state of large collections of electrons\cite{PhysRevResearch2020}.
-They believe that the FermiNet was the first demonstration of deep learning for computing the energy of atoms and molecules from first principles, and show how deep learning can help solve the fundamental equations of quantum mechanics for real-world systems.
+Recently, great success has been attained in applying AI to solve PDEs.
+For example, Han {\em et al}. used deep learning to solve high-dimensional PDEs~\cite{WeinanPNAS2018}, including solving Hamilton-Jacobi-Bellman equation for control.
+They also applied DNN to solve many-electron schr\"{o}dinger equation~\cite{HanJCP2019}.
+More recently, Pfau {\em et al}. have developed a new neural network architecture, named FermiNet, to model the quantum state of large collections of electrons~\cite{PhysRevResearch2020}.
+They believe that FermiNet presents the first demonstration of deep learning for computing the energy of atoms and molecules from the first principles.
+They also showed how deep learning can help solve the fundamental equations of quantum mechanics for real-world systems.